vachan-maker/vachan-maker.github.io/content/posts/apps-i-use-from-f-droid/index.md

 Tusky is my preferred client app for [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(social_network)).
 If you don’t know what Mastodon is, I highly recommend you to check it [out](https://joinmastodon.org/).
 Yes, the official Mastodon app is good but I just can’t get myself to stick with the official app.

 ## [Simple Keyboard](https://f-droid.org/packages/rkr.simplekeyboard.inputmethod/)
 If you look through Google Play and F-droid, you can find keyboards with a lot of features like GIF integration, sticker generation, etc. Simple keyboard is basically the opposite to this.
 It is a keyboard and nothing more.
 No emojis, no spell checker and no extra features.

+This is post 2 of [#100DaystoOffload](https://100daystooffload.com/)